aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-graphics-drawing/drawing-arcs/_index.md

 Graphics graphics = new Graphics(image);
 graphics.clear(Color.getYellow());
 ```

-Replace `"Your Document Directory"` with the directory path where you want to save your output files.
+Replace `"Your Document Directory"` with the folder where you want the output file saved.

-## Step 3: Define Arc Parameters
+### Step 3: Define Arc Parameters
-Set up parameters for the arc you want to draw, such as width, height, start angle, and sweep angle:
+Specify the dimensions and angles that shape the arc:

 ```java
 int width = 100;
 int height = 200;
 int startAngle = 45;
 int sweepAngle = 270;
 ```

-Adjust these values based on your specific requirements for the arc's size and positioning.
+Feel free to tweak these numbers to fit the visual style you need.

-## Step 4: Draw and Save the Arc
+### Step 4: Draw and Save the Arc
-Draw the arc using the `drawArc` method of the `Graphics` class and save the image:
+Use the `drawArc` method, then export the image:

 ```java
 // Draw arc with specified Pen object (black color) and parameters graphics.drawArc(new Pen(Color.getBlack()), 0, 0, width, height, startAngle, sweepAngle);